cambridge-cares/TheWorldAvatar/Agents/OpenMeteoAgent/README.md

 ## Agent Endpoints

-The agent is reachable at two endpoints: run endpoint (http://localhost:10101/openmeteo_agent/run), where the agent will instantiate the weather data retrieved with the Open-Meteo API for the user specified coordinate and time; delete endpoint (http://localhost:10101/openmeteo_agent/delete), where the agent will delete the instantiated weather triples with
+The agent is reachable at two endpoints: run endpoint (http://localhost:10101/openmeteo_agent/run), where the agent will instantiate the weather data retrieved with the Open-Meteo API for the user specified coordinate and time; delete endpoint (http://localhost:10101/openmeteo_agent/delete), where the agent will delete the instantiated weather triples at the user specified coordinate.

 ### 1. Run Endpoint
 Available at http://localhost:10101/openmeteo_agent/run